Gossip Girl season 4

 The fourth season of the American teen drama television series Gossip Girl premiered on The CW on September 13, 2010, and concluded on May 16, 2011, consisting of 22 episodes.
 Based on the novel series of the same name by Cecily von Ziegesar, the series was developed for television by Josh Schwartz and Stephanie Savage.
 The CW renewed the series for a full fourth season on February 16, 2010.
 Blake Lively, Leighton Meester, Penn Badgley, Chace Crawford, Taylor Momsen, Ed Westwick, Jessica Szohr, Kelly Rutherford, and Matthew Settle all return as series regulars.

 It was later announced that the show would stay in its Monday 9:00 p.m. timeslot as a lead-out to 90210.
 The season premiered on September 13, 2010, to a 1.0 Adults 18–49 rating and 1.84 million viewers.
 The fourth episode achieved a 1.1 Adults 18–49 rating, the season's highest-rated episode, while episode 11 was the most watched with 2.06 million viewers tuning in.
 The season concluded on May 16, 2011, with 1.36 million live viewers tuning in.
 On Metacritic, the season has a 75 out of 100 rating, indicating generally positive reviews by critics.

 Synopsis

-Blair and Chuck try to end their on/off again relationship, but their plans are thrown for a curve when new international love interests for both come into the picture.
-Dan becomes a father when Georgina Sparks leaves her son Milo with him.
-Blair and Serena begin at Columbia but face challenges at their new school.
-Nate begins dating Juliet Sharp, who has a mysterious vendetta against Serena and Lily.
-Lily tries to sell Bass Industries, but the Bass family is in for a loop when an old enemy, Russell Thorpe and his daughter Raina come to town.Serena lands in legal trouble for something Lily did years earlier.
-Serena and Eric's secret cousin, Charlie Rhodes comes to Manhattan; but is she who she says she is?
+Blair Waldorf and Chuck Bass try to end their on/off again relationship, but their plans are thrown for a loop when new international love interests for both come into the picture.
+Dan Humphrey becomes a father when Georgina Sparks leaves her son Milo with him.
+Blair and Serena van der Woodsen begin attending Columbia University but face challenges at their new school.
+Nate Archibald begins dating Juliet Sharp, who has a mysterious vendetta against Serena and Lily van der Woodsen.
+Lily tries to sell Bass Industries, but the Bass family is in for a surprise when an old enemy, Russell Thorpe and his daughter Raina come to town.
+Serena gets in legal trouble for something Lily did years earlier.
+After keeping it secret for so long, Lily serves a house arrest sentence for forging Serena's signature on a legal document.
+Serena and her brother Eric's secret cousin, Charlie Rhodes, comes to Manhattan, but is she who she says she is?
+Blair becomes engaged to Prince Louis Grimaldi and is on the fast track to achieving her ultimate goal: becoming a princess.